kairos-io/immucore/README.md

   might not be always present, the boot process just continues without failing after a certain timeout.
 This option configures such a timeout.
 Defaults to 5s.
-  Backwards compatible with the old `rd.cos.oemtimeout` stanza.
+  Backwards compatible with the old `rd.cos.oemtimeout` directive.

 * `rd.cos.debugrw`/`rd.immucore.debugrw`: This is a boolean option, true if present, false if not.
   This option sets the root image to be mounted as a writable device.
 Note that this